chrisjsewell/pytest-notebook/docs/source/user_guide/get_started.rst

 Installing with ``pytest-notebook[code_style]`` makes the `pre-commit <https://pre-commit.com/>`__ package available, which will ensure these tests are passed by reformatting the code and testing for lint errors before submitting a commit.
-It can be setup by:
+It can be set up by:

 .. code:: shell